 Developing Procedure Documentation in Real Estate

-A real estate brokerage’s written process and procedure documentation helps to standardize the tasks required of the employees, reducing the chance of operational mistakes, some of which can have legal consequences.
+A real estate brokerage’s written process and procedure documentation helps to standardize the tasks required of the employees.
+This reduces the chance of operational mistakes, some of which can have legal consequences.
 Thorough documentation would include sections on the following:

 - Written office policies